pdennis/Audiobook-Conversion-Kit/readme.md

-# Book Processing Tools
+# Audiobook Conversion Kit

-These tools are for processing my manually scanned paper books into listenable audiobooks.
+When I scan a paper book and OCR the results, I generally get a readable, but slightly messy file.
+This is a toolkit for turning those files into listenable audiobooks.

-This repository contains two Python scripts for processing text files (such as those extracted from PDFs or ebooks):
+There are two tools:

-1. A text cleanup tool using GPT-4o-mini, for making sure OCR artefacts and other non-audiobook friendly text is fixed.
+1. A text cleanup tool using GPT-4o-mini, for making sure OCR artefacts and other non-audiobook friendly text is cleaned up.
 2. An audiobook conversion tool using OpenAI's TTS-1 model, to convert the text file to MP3

 ## Text Cleanup Tool